Rumeysakeskin/Speech-Data-Augmentation/README.md

-# Data augmentation for Automatic Speech Recognition or Speech Classification
+# Data Augmentation for Speech Classification or Automatic Speech Recognition

 You can use this repository to generate syntactic data for ASR models training.